 - 1. Create a user on the Microsoft Active Directory server. - 2.
 Create a group.
-The group should match with the user's Extremedevice role.

-- 3. Optional: You can map the role to the Extreme device role with the Idap-server maprole command. - 4.
+The group should match with the user's Extreme Networksdevice role. - 3.
+Optional: You can map the role to the Extreme Networks device role with the ldap-server maprole command. - 4.
 Associate the user with the group by adding the user to the group.
 The user account configuration is complete.